Save Charborough Road School playing field

 A whole host of wildlife thrives on this green lung and what is effectively a green corridor that connects to other green spaces across Filton.

-We are SO lucky to have this in the heart of the city.
-Just look at this guy's fluffy face!!
+We are so lucky to have this in the heart of the city.

 Yet ecologists commissioned by the developer insist that badgers don't live here.
 This footage would suggest otherwise.